mozilla/platform-status/features/css-subgrids.md

 spec_url: https://www.w3.org/TR/css-grid-1/
 ---

-Allows css grids in css grids to be connected to the containing one; all browsers let this feature out of their first grid implementation.
+Allows a CSS grid nested inside another CSS grid to be connected to its containing grid; all browsers left this feature out of their initial grid implementation.